StuartCox3107/street-art-at-home/README.md

 [Desktop Wireframe](wireframes/signupdesktop.png) <sub><sup> or </sup></sub>
 [Mobile Wireframe](wireframes/signupmobile.png)

-A page giving the user the ability to be able to create an account using their personal detail with buttons to sign-in/submit or navigate to the login page if they realise that they do actually have an account already.
+A page giving the user the ability to be able to create an account using their personal detail, with buttons to submit & sign-in, or navigate to the login page if they realise that they do actually have an account already.

 ### Sign in